benyap/terraform-aws-modules/ses-domain-identity/README.md

 # SES domain identity

+_Terraform version: `v0.12.x`_

 This module sets up a domain identity for SES and verifies it on Route53.

 **Note that this module will create a provider in the region `us-east-1`.**